patrik-csak/terminal-profile/readme.md

 function setTerminalProfile(profile: string): Promise<void>;
 ```

-Update all of Terminal&rsquo;s windows and tabs to the `profile` profile
+Update all of Terminal’s windows and tabs to the `profile` profile

 ## Related